The Story of Israel

 Muslims believe that Ishmael became the father of Islamic Arabs (although the Bible never says this).
 The Quran (which records the teachings of Muhammad in the 7th century AD) claims that the well Hagar found in the desert was near Mecca in Saudi Arabia (rather than in Canaan as the Bible describes).
 Today Muslims celebrate her rescue in the desert by running the path from Mecca to the well.

 Ch.
 21 mentions Abraham’s dealings with Abimelech in the “land of the Philistines.”
-Archeology shows that the Philistines (who later gave the name of the land as “Palestine”) did not arrive in Canaan until around 1200 BC with the migration of the Sea Peoples.
+Archaeology shows that the Philistines did not arrive in Canaan until around 1200 BC with the migration of the Sea Peoples.
 The author refers to Abimelech living in the area which the Philistines inhabited centuries later, to identify it to later readers.
+The land of Canaan later became known as Palestine by the Romans, named after the Philistines.

 In ch.
 23 we have an interesting example of the custom of negotiation in the ancient middle east which resembles some customs still in practice today.
 Abraham wanted to buy a piece of land including a cave in which to bury his wife Sarah.
 The Hittite owner at first offers to give him the land for free, but this is merely a formality in the business dealing.
 Such a generous offer placed the buyer in the position of being equally gracious, and so Abraham asks the owner to set his own price, which was rather exorbitant for this time period.
 Rather than continue to bargain, Abraham pays the 400 shekels of silver rather than bicker over the cost of burying his wife.